saketbhojane/AML-Project/README.md

 # AML-Project
 How the preprocessing works:
 1. Picks up category of the article through URL mentioned in the first line, makes directory for that category if not made already and copies the article in that folder.
-2. After the categorisation is done, the bash script runs through all the folders and sees if the number of articles in that folder is less than 10K.
+2. After the categorisation is done, the bash script runs through all the category folders made and sees if the number of articles in that folder is less than 10K.
-If so, we delete that folder as it's just not enough data to run our model on.
+If so, it'll delete that folder as it's just not enough data to run our model on.

-I found that after doing this, 10 categories are left with almost every category having > 50K articles
+I found that after doing this, 10 categories are left with almost every category having > 50K articles on our TOI dataset

 How to run?
 Place both the scripts (preprocess.sh and categorise_news_article.py) files in the same folder.